Medical Billing and Coding

 Medical Records Technicians perform a variety of administrative tasks, including taking patient histories and processing insurance payments.
 Their administrative and computer skills make them a vital part of any medical practice.

 We’ve helped many students in and around Fayetteville, NC get the education they need to improve their careers and we can do the same for you.
-To learn how Miller-Motte College can help you achieve your career goals, contact our Admissions Representatives at 800.705.9182 or click here to request more information online.*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, Medical Records and Health Information Technicians, on the Internet at http://www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm
+To learn how Miller-Motte College can help you achieve your career goals, contact our Admissions Representatives at 800.705.9182 or click here to request more information online.*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Medical Records and Health Information Technicians, on the Internet at https://www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm (visited July 03, 2019).